• Skip to main content

 Candied orange slices are a great addition to any dessert platter, as they're tasty treats by themselves and particularly refreshing after a heavy meal.
 What I adore about them is that there are plenty of recipes using candied fruit:

-• Chop into small pieces and mix into the chocolate bark.
+• Chop them into small pieces and swirl them into thick Greek yogurt.

 • Piquant little something to serve with an after-dinner drink or coffee.

-• Dip half a slice in warm water or even tea to give it a comforting flavor.
+• Dip a slice in warm water or even tea to give it a comforting flavor.

 • Serve orange slice candy alongside a platter of chocolate-covered strawberries for a fun and fancy dessert.